Printable Page --

 1. The lift shall be locked and secured at all times when not in operation.

 2. The lift shall be operated in a safe manner at all times.
 Training will be available for first time users.
-It shall be used only by members of FBYC who have paid the fees set by the Club for use of the facility with the following exceptions:
+It shall be used only by members of FBYC, with the following exceptions:

 (a) With permission from the Operations Manager or the Docks Chairman.